 Option 2: Enter code

-You enter an Okta generated six-digit code provided in the Okta Verify appAn abbreviation of application.
+To use this option, enter an Okta generated six-digit code provided in the Okta Verify appAn abbreviation of application.
 Essentially, it is a web-based site used to perform any number of specific tasks, and requires authentication from end users by signing in. to confirm your identity.
 For security purposes, this code changes every thirty seconds

 - Sign in to your org from your desktop computer.